marmelab/react-admin/docs/Actions.md

 # Querying the API

 Admin interfaces often have to query the API beyond CRUD requests.
 For instance, a user profile page may need to get the User object based on a user id.
-Or, users may want to an "Approve" a comment by pressing a button, and this action should update the `is_approved` property and save the updated record in one click.
+Or, users may want to "Approve" a comment by pressing a button, and this action should update the `is_approved` property and save the updated record in one click.

 React-admin provides special hooks to emit read and write queries to the [`dataProvider`](./DataProviders.md), which in turn sends requests to your API.